theneva/dissertation/src/background.md

 [^availability]: Availability: The guarantee that the system consistently returns an expected response within timeout limits.
 [^partition-tolerance]: Partition tolerance: The guarantee that the system responds as expected even if a network split occurs (i.e., network nodes are unable to communicate).

-Potential research areas include:

-- Flexible _service discovery_, i.e. dynamically finding the IP address of web services able to answer a request [e.g., @paliwal:semantics-based-discovery:2012; @bethea:automated-discovery:2008];
-- Fault tolerance using cloud services with tools for automatic failover to data centres in other locations (or even other cloud platform providers) in case of an outage [e.g., @hole:building-trust:2016; @addo:automatic-failover:2014].
+There are multiple potential areas of research related to the problems of availability and consistency.
+One that becomes particularly prominent in the context of microservices is flexible _service discovery_, i.e. dynamically finding the IP address of web services able to answer a request [e.g., @paliwal:semantics-based-discovery:2012; @bethea:automated-discovery:2008].
+Another interesting area is fault tolerance using cloud services with tools for automatic failover to data centres in other geographical locations (or even other cloud platform providers) [e.g., @hole:building-trust:2016; @addo:automatic-failover:2014].

-As future work in the microservices with regard to deployment, @castro:evaluating:2015 [p.
-590] suggest evaluating different strategies and tools for automated deployment:

-> The process to automate the deployment of microservices and gateways using different strategies, tools and/or managed cloud services (such as Docker, Amazon EC2 Container Service, and AWS Lambda) will be evaluated.

-This points to a need for a dive into the various tools that exist---but first, various strategies and tools must be considered.
+As future work on the microservice pattern with regard to deployment, @castro:evaluating:2015 [p.
+590] suggested evaluating different strategies, tools, and cloud services for automated deployment.
+This points to a need for a survey and comparison of the various tools that exist---but first, various strategies must be considered.

 ## Deployment strategies